istio/istio.io/content/en/news/releases/1.10.x/announcing-1.10/change-notes/index.md

 These notices describe functionality that will be removed in a future release according to [Istio's deprecation policy](/docs/releases/feature-stages/#feature-phase-definitions).
 Please consider upgrading your environment to remove the deprecated functionality.

 - **Deprecated** the `values.global.jwtPolicy=first-party-jwt` option.
-This option is less secure and intended for backwards compatibility with older Kubernetes clusters without support for more secure token authentication, but is now enabled by default in new Kubernetes versions.
+This option is less secure and intended for backwards compatibility with older Kubernetes clusters without support for more secure token authentication but is now enabled by default in new Kubernetes versions.
 The option will be removed in future releases.
 See [this documentation](/docs/ops/best-practices/security/#configure-third-party-service-account-tokens) for more information.

 - **Deprecated** the `values.global.arch` option in favor of the affinity Kubernetes settings.